zcenao21/C-/chapter 1.md

-- the return value of main function is 0  means succed, while other values defined by system.
+- A return value of 0 indicates success.
+A nonzero return has a meaning that is defined by the system.
 - a stream is a sequence of characters read from or written to an IO device.